Skip to content

 Aluminum Alloys for CNC Machining

-If you are new to CNC sourcing, start with aluminum — it is the most forgiving, fastest to machine, and cheapest to iterate on.
+If you are new to CNC sourcing, start with aluminum — it is usually the easiest metal to iterate on because 6061-T6 combines high machinability with broad stock availability.
 Aluminum is the most frequently CNC-machined metal — typically 60–70% of job-shop volume.
 High machinability (90% for 6061-T6 relative to free-machining aluminum 2011-T3, rated 100%), low density (2.70 g/cm³), and natural corrosion resistance make it the default choice when strength requirements allow.
 The three workhorse alloys are 6061-T6, 7075-T6, and 2024-T3.
+For most prototype and low-volume jobs, aluminum CNC machining is the default starting point because 6061-T6 keeps cycle time, tool wear, and finishing cost under control.

 Property6061-T67075-T62024-T3